 - Step 3 – apply grout release (even if the penetrating sealer states that it serves as grout release… can’t be too careful).

 - Step 4 – grout, clean, and allow to dry.

 - Step 5 – apply a quality topcoat sealer like TerraNano Sealer.
 Topcoat sealer should seal the grout and apply UV/scratch-resistance protection.

 See?
 It’s not that difficult.
-Just follow the right process and use proper products.
+Just follow the right process and use the proper products.

 Do you have other suggestions or tips?
 Comment Below!